ibexa/documentation-user/docs/website_organization/work_with_sites.md

 If the design defines a Site skeleton, you can choose if you want to copy the entire content structure of the design with a toggle.
 To preview the Site skeleton architecture, click **Site management**, and then **Site skeletons**.

-Next, you can decide if the website will go live after creation or will be offline with the Status switcher.
+Next, you can decide if the website goes live after creation or is offline with the Status switcher.
 In this section you also define the SiteAccess URL addresses with their main languages, fallback languages, and optional paths for the website.

 !!! note "Path limitation"

     The path can be only one directory deep.
     Do not use paths that have more than one element, for example, `/en/articles`.

 For more information about SiteAccesses, see [Multisite]([[= developer_doc =]]/multisite/multisite/).